 Covers topics including functions, matrix algebra, linear programming, and an introduction to probability and counting techniques.
 Emphasis is on applications.
 This course may include other topics such as statistics when time permits.
 This course is primarily intended for business, life science, or social science majors.
 This is a statewide Guaranteed Transfer course in the GT-MA1 category.
-(Contact hours - 60)

-Prerequisite: MAT 055 / MAT 0300 or equivalent
+Prerequisite: MAT 055 / MAT 0300 Algebraic Literacy or appropriate placement scores